 Although ADL’s webpage seems determined to deny it, there is no secret that — as proudly publicized by Adam Sandler among many others — Jews do predominate in the media.
 Consider Joel Stein’s editorial in the Los Angeles Times (Dec.
 19, 2008):

 As a proud Jew, I want America to know about our accomplishment.
 Yes, we control Hollywood.
 Without us, you’d be flipping between “The 700 Club” and “Davey and Goliath” on TV all day. . . .

 “That’s a very dangerous phrase, ‘Jews control Hollywood.’
 What is true is that there are a lot of Jews in Hollywood,” [ADL Chairman Abe Foxman] said.
 Instead of “control,” Foxman would prefer people say that many executives in the industry “happen to be Jewish,” as in “all eight major film studios are run by men who happen to be Jewish.”

+(For those who might ask, Miramax, co-founded by Harvey Weinstein, was not among those eight.)
 As another example, here are excerpts from Manny Friedman’s essay reportedly published in the Times of Israel (July 12, 2012):

 We Jews are a funny breed.
 We love to brag about every Jewish actor. . . .

 We’re a driven group, and not just in regards to the art world.
 We have, for example, AIPAC, which was essentially constructed just to drive agenda in Washington DC.
 And it succeeds admirably.
 And we brag about it.
 Again, it’s just what we do.

 But the funny part is when any anti-Semite or anti-Israel person starts to spout stuff like, “The Jews control the media!” and “The Jews control Washington!”